ahmed-kamal91/AI-diagnosis-for-Abdominal-trauma-in-CT-scans/README.md

     return br, er, kr, lr, sr
 ```
 <h2>Final Performance:</h2>
+In most classification problem cases Accuracy metrics are being used as a main for performance measurement. accuracy measures the overall correctness of predictions, but it doesn't account for class imbalances.
+In cases where one class greatly outnumbers the other(s), a model can achieve high accuracy by simply predicting the majority class most of the time.
+However, this doesn't necessarily indicate that the model is performing well for the minority class(es). so, it’s imperative to evaluate the model's performance metrics that accurately reflect its effectiveness in handling class imbalances across predicted categories which is crucial for obtaining a comprehensive understanding of the model's capabilities and its real-world applicability.

 |        | Accuracy      | AUC-ROC       | f1-SCORE      | RECALL        | PRECISION      |
 |--------|---------------|---------------|---------------|---------------|----------------|